 Create a regular bedtime and wake up time to help you get a good night’s sleep.
 Also look at reducing screen time, exercise, alcohol, and caffeine before bed.
 Another good idea is to write your to-do list and your worries down a couple of hours before bed so you can let those stresses go.
 Then turn your devices off when you jump into bed.

 3. Let go of your worries and be present in the moment

 I know this is easier said than done as I am an expert worrier.
-The is a problem my worries often hijack the moment.
+This is a problem as my worries often hijack the moment.
 I’m so busy fretting about what’s happening at work, or how I’m going to manage my gut symptoms, that I miss out on enjoying the experience and connecting with my friends.

 Something that might help is practicing mindfulness.

 Being mindful is simply noticing when you have a thought that is unrelated to the experience and letting it go (kinda like watching a car go past).
 This practice can teach you how to focus on the activity you are working on without fretting about your to-do list or what might happen next.